JorgePe/EV3-Pybricks-Messaging/README.md

 	Link mode: SLAVE ACCEPT
 ```

-In the past, linux sometimes switched the 'hci' order at startup and the
+In the past, linux sometimes switched the 'hci' device order at startup and
-USB device could be 'hci0' instead of 'hci1'.
+the USB device could be 'hci0' instead of 'hci1'.
 I am not seeing that happen
 with my current ev3dev versions but I am not yet 100% sure that we can
 always assume 'hci1' for the USB dongle so it's better to check (if
 using 'hciconfig -a', the internal hci device will always be the one